 Here are some sample XPath identifiers to look for to give to this flow:

 -The element text is Flashlight, followed by some other stuff we don't want.
 Here we'd enter "Flashlight*" when prompted for element text

 -The ID is notification_panel and the app is the System UI

-If the element you're interested in is an Android Quick Setting tile (such as Flashlight, Location, etc.) it's much better to use its text to identify it.
-The Interact block's Record Interactions feature will inappropriately give you its exact position in the Quick Settings panel, which will be different on different devices, and users can even move them.
+If the element you're interested in is an Android Quick Setting tile (such as Flashlight, Location, etc.) it's much better to use its text to identify it. -The Interact block's Record Interactions feature will inappropriately give you a tile's exact position in the Quick Settings panel, which will be different on different devices and Android versions, and users can move the tiles themselves.
 The 'Build Quick Setting XPath' and 'Test Quick Setting XPath' flows are provided for this special situation.
-There are also UI differences between Android versions of different manufacturers that this flow will accommodate.
-Further, if you specify the Wi-Fi tile, the flow will generate a special XPath that will work for Samsung One UI, as well as other devices.
+If you specify the Wi-Fi tile, the flow will generate a special XPath that will work for Samsung One UI, as well as other devices.
 Your flows will work on many more devices as a result.

 The new Interact block no longer allows elements to be specified by their class/text/ID, and its Record Interactions feature now works by generating a full XPath which includes every element from the top of the application's UI element tree down to the desired element.
-While this will usually identify an exact element, it's also very complex and fragile.
-The slightest change to the app's UI by the vendor will break this XPath, and it's too specific in the case of Quick Settings tiles.
-Hopefully these flows will help you utilize the power of XPaths without the large amount of knowledge that often requires.
+While this can identify an exact element, it's also very complex and fragile.
+Hopefully these flows will help you utilize the power of XPaths without the large amount of knowledge that requires.

 Rate and review within the app in the Community section.